 Decide How You Are Going To Invest

 The crypto market is broad, with tons of money-making opportunities popping up everywhere.
 Consider all opportunities to try and see where you could fit and focus on that.
-In the next section, we shall illustrate the different ways to invest in crypto.
+In the next section, we shall illustrate the different ways to invest in cryptocurrencies.

 Consider two different approaches:

-Dollar-cost averaging (DCA) is a popular method for investors with less experience and a lower risk tolerance.
+is a popular method for investors with less experience and a lower risk tolerance.
 Investors buy the same dollar amount of crypto in predetermined intervals (say monthly) to ensure that whatever the market does, their investment stays in line with the long-term average price.

 Average down is another useful approach where an investor aims to lower the cost of his overall investment by buying more heavily in price dips.
 For example, someone who initially bought 10,000 USD of an asset when it was 2 worth dollars, may wait to buy another 10,000 or 20,000 dollars worth when the price drops to USD 1.50 or lower.
 When the price returns to 2 USD, they can sell at a profit.